Brindhhaa/16-Bit-Microprocessor-From-Scratch/Digital_Logic/README.md

 This project was more of a passion/hobby project and a great learning experience for me.
 If you have any questions, please reach out (brindha2@illinois.edu)!
 I love hearing other people's thoughts and ways to make my work easier for others to understand.

+Here are some things to note:
+If you